manips-sai-org/sai2-interfaces/README.md

 cmake .. && make -j4
 ```

-This will build the wrappers for the controllers and simviz, the MainInterface program, and will export `${SAI2-INTERFACES_UI_DIR}` , which points to the absolute path of the `ui/` folder in this repository.
+This will build the wrappers for the controllers and simviz, the MainInterface program, and will export `${SAI-INTERFACES_UI_DIR}` , which points to the absolute path of the `ui/` folder in this repository.
 You can then use cmake's `FILE(CREATE_LINK)` macro to make a symlink to this directory from another application for easy access (recommended, for an example see the CMakeLists.txt file of [OpenSai](https://github.com/manips-sai-org/OpenSai)), or the `FILE(COPY)` macro to copy it.

 ### Examples